Asian Chicken Marinade – full of flavor!

 This easy marinade is made with pantry staples and requires minimal prep, making it perfect to maximize outdoor time.

-The ingredients include sesame oil and grated ginger, but if you don’t have them available, this will be great without them too.
-This chicken marinade has plenty of flavor with red pepper flakes, garlic, and soy sauce.
+The ingredients include sesame oil and grated ginger, but if you don’t have those two ingredients available, this marinade is great without them too.
+It has plenty of flavor with red pepper flakes, garlic, and soy sauce.

 How to serve: I garnished the chicken with parsley because it is what I had on hand the day I shot this, but ideally, these grilled chicken breasts would be served garnished with sliced green onions, fresh cilantro, and/or sesame seeds.

-I like to serve Asian marinated chicken with jasmine rice topped with sliced almonds, and a side of Asian style slaw.
-It would also be great as a protein in this cabbage salad with honey lime dressing.
+I like to serve Asian marinated chicken with jasmine rice topped with sliced almonds or fried rice, and a side of Asian style slaw.
+It’s also great as a protein in this cabbage salad with honey lime dressing.

 How to make this marinade your own: